 Dr. Amy is a scholarly practitioner who has a diverse professional background in the education field including service as an educator and a board chair, educational research and evaluation, and informal-education program development and management.
 Since its inception in 2016, Dr. Rubinson has been an advocate and advisor of the program.
 In 2019, she officially joined STEM Access For Girls, as the Program Developer and Evaluator.
 Dr. Rubinson earned her Ph.D. in Education from Colorado State University, where she researched factors that contribute to educational outcomes for underrepresented students who participated in an out-of-school-time STEM college-readiness program.
 Dr. Rubinson earned her M.S.Ed.
 From the University of Miami and her bachelor’s in Biology from Emory University.

 Jennifer started her educational journey in Okap, Haiti where she completed 12 years of her studies then moved to the United States in 2016.
 She is currently enrolled at Miami Dade College pursuing a degree in Computer Science.
 She believes in taking advantage of every opportunity presented to her.
 She is passionate about helping others improve their lives and promoting equality amongst minorities in the technology industry.
-Her knowledge and experience in Haiti and Haitian school system, appreciation, and understanding of STEM and Fluency in French and Creole have made Jenniffer an asset of the STEM Access For Girls team.
-She joined STEM Access For Girls in 2019 as the Program Director.
+Her knowledge and experience in Haiti and the Haitian school system, appreciation, and understanding of STEM and Fluency in French and Creole have made Jenniffer an asset to the STEM Access For Girls team.
+She joined STEM Access For Girls in 2019 as the Program Coordinator.

 “Stay positive and always find your smile, that’s a treasure you shouldn’t let people take away from you!”